ptsteadman/notebook/log.md

 a woman from Tinder on the phone from 2am - 3am (she had a nice voice), watched a YCombinator Elon Musk interview, went back to sleep.
 Talking on the phone was pretty nice.
 The net is vast and infinite.

+### Tuesday, September 27th 2016

+Presidential debate last night.
+Went to my new place after, where there were two packages full of bedding.
+I got the mattress pad around two corners of the bed, and fell asleep on top of it.
+Woke up at 7AM.
+Haven't had an easy time focusing / feeling motivated to code this week.
+I think it's partly just because the tickets are pretty boring, and I'm in more of a design / business mood.
+Hopefully the work next sprint will be more engaging.
+Anyways, money is good.

+It turns out that Dina's boyfriend seems to be into literature, that's cool.
+They could both become friends.

+I do need to work a bit harder.